 Once your root canal has been completed, your dentist will place a temporary filling or crown over the tooth while it heals.
 These medicated fillings can wear slightly between fillings or even become loose.
-This is normal, but if the entire restoration falls out you should contact the dentist to set up a new appointment for replacement.
-In order to maintain your temporary filling for as long as possible, be sure to avoid biting or chewing directly on the tooth.
+This is normal, but if the entire restoration falls out, you should contact the dentist to set up a new appointment for replacement.
+To maintain your temporary filling for as long as possible, be sure to avoid biting or chewing directly on the tooth.

 Medication and Pain Management

-While a root canal procedure will alleviate much of the pain that you may have experienced as a result of the infection, you may still have some slight discomfort during the recovery process.
-Cleaning the root canals can cause some swelling and inflammation, which can make your surgical site feel a bit tender.
-Therefore, you should be certain to follow your dentists instructions regarding pain medication carefully.
+While a root canal procedure will alleviate much of the pain you may have experienced due to the infection, you may still have some slight discomfort during the recovery process.
+Cleaning the root canals can cause some swelling and inflammation, making your surgical site feel a bit tender.
+Therefore, you should be certain to follow your dentists’ instructions regarding pain medication carefully.
 You will likely only need ibuprofen or another over-the-counter pain medication to manage post-operative pain.
 If you experience severe pain or swelling, be sure to discuss the issue with your dentist.
 Your dentist may also prescribe antibiotics to reduce the chance of infection.
 In this instance, be certain to follow the instructions carefully and take them as directed.

 To ensure that your tooth heals properly, it is important to be careful about the foods you eat during the recovery process.
 Sticky or hard foods could remove or damage your temporary filling, so be certain to avoid them.
 You can also protect the tooth by chewing on the other side of your mouth during your recovery.
 Once you receive your permanent crown or filling, you’ll be able to resume eating your favorite foods again.